Adelsamir01/school-ctf/README.md

 ## Example Challenge

 The platform includes an example "Cryptography Challenge" with a Caesar cipher CTF:
+- Challenge password: `crypto2024`
 - CTF flag: `FLAG{THE STUDENT WHO CAN SOLVE THIS}`

 ## Database

-The platform uses JSON file-based storage for development. **For production deployment (especially on Netlify), you'll need to migrate to a database.** See `DEPLOYMENT.md` for details.
+The platform uses SQLite for data storage.
+The database file (`ctf.db`) is automatically created on first run.

 ## Development